 What if it was part of the big bang?
-The densities of the planets would show how the heavier density objects are closer to the Sun, while the lighter objects are farther away.
-However, if our lunar partner is a piece of the Earth that broke off, then it would have the same general characteristics, be the same age, and made of the same stuff, right?
+The planets’ densities would show how the heavier density objects are closer to the Sun, while the lighter objects are farther away.
+However, if our lunar partner is a piece of the Earth that broke off, it would have the same general characteristics, be the same age, and make the same stuff, right?

 How Old is our Lunar Partner?

 Moon rocks are magnetized, yet the moon has no magnetic field.
 So, how does this occur?
 Is it possible the magnetic field collapsed?
 Could this have happened if or when it broke off the Earth?
 Or perhaps it never had one?
-There is no information here to help us date the age of our celestial neighbor.
+There is no information here to date our celestial neighbor’s age.

 Can we date the moon?
 We can try.
 Radioactive decay for all particles is constant, no matter the atmosphere.
 Each particle has a unique decay rate.
 For example, the decay of potassium-40 to argon-40 is often useful for dating rocks older than 20,000 years, and the decay of uranium-238 to lead-206 is useful for rocks older than 1 million years.
 Carbon 14 and 12 are better for organic material.

 Here’s the problem.
 The oldest moon rocks dated by carbon dating show the moon is a billion years older than the Earth.
 The Harvard Astronomy Journey of 1973 reports that one moon rock dated back 5.3 billion years.
 That is older than the estimated age of our solar system.
 How did this occur?
 Some think these are the most interesting moon facts.
 But there are many more of these celestial curiosities.